deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 ssh-keygen –t ed25519
 ```

-Please note, keep your private key as private as you would do it with your credit card PIN number.
-We will never ask you to share your private key.
+!!! warn
+    Create your own key pairs.
+    Never share your **private** keys with anybody.
+    We will also never ask for it.

 ### Deploying a Key Pair
 Login to the Horizon dashboard https://denbi.uni-tuebingen.de and navigate to `Project / Compute / Key Pairs`.
 Click on `Import Key Pair` and insert your public key after giving it a name.

 ## Launching an Instance

+!!! note
+    You are responsible for everything that happens with the virtual machines (VMs) you deploy!
+    We, as resource provider, are not liable for anything and do not give any guarantees.

 Navigate to `Project / Compute / Instances` and click on `Launch Instance` (upper right).
-The following entries for the VM are only examples, please chose the appropriate settings for your work case (Operating System (Images), Resources (Flavors)).
+The following entries for the VM are only examples, please choose the appropriate settings for your use case.

 #### Details
 ```